 The fire opal is a transparent opal which can be orange, red or yellow with shimmering flecks of colour.
 There is also the water opal, sometimes referred to as a colourless opal, it has flashes of colour when exposed to the light.
 The finest opal however, is the Harlequin Opal.
 Its colours are characterised by evenly distributed small flakes of different hues.

-Topaz can be found in blues, purples and pinks as well as a red-orange brown, similar to the citrine.
+Topaz can be found in blues, purple and pink as well as a red-orange brown, similar to the citrine.
 Imperial Topaz is the most valuable.

 Symbolising love and fidelity, topaz is also said to bring strength and intelligence to its wearer.
 The Ancient Greeks believed topaz increased strength and could even make you invisible, while the Egyptians associated the golden gem with the sun god.